SplatReasoner: Enhancing Embodied Reasoning and Grounding by Novel View Synthesis: Additional Results

-We report additional question-based 3D referring segmentation results in~\Fref{fig:qual_3d_loc_more}.
-We evaluate Dr. Splat~\cite{drsplat} at both the category level and the question level.
+We report additional 3D object localization results for the single target setting in~\Fref{fig:scanrefer}.
+We evaluate Dr. Splat~\cite{drsplat} at both the category level and the sentence level.
 At the category level, Dr. Splat can retrieve all relevant categories but fails to localize objects that are specific to the user query.
-At the question level, it struggles to directly interpret complex language descriptions.
+At the sentence level, it struggles to directly interpret complex language descriptions.
 ReferSplat~\cite{refersplat} is designed to handle spatial language queries, but because it is optimized using a rendering-based loss, it cannot perform direct search in 3D.
-In contrast, our method can finely distinguish the specific objects referred to by the user question.
+In contrast, our method can finely distinguish the specific objects referred to by the user query.
+The primary distinction lies in the query format: 3D object localization utilizes declarative sentence queries, whereas 3D referring segmentation employs diverse interrogative-style (question-format) queries.